AmberSahdev/Open-Interface/README.md

   </picture><br>
   <br>

-- After setting the API key for the first time you'll need to restart the app.
+- After setting the API key for the first time you'll need to <b>restart the app</b>.

 </details>